What are my rights?

 Cincinnati, Ohio 45202.

-Please click here to submit an online inquiry, complaint, request for appeal of an agency finding or possible MEPA or Title VI violation.
+Please click here to submit an online inquiry, complaint, request for appeal of an agency finding or for more information about reporting a possible MEPA or Title VI violation.
 You will be directed to a list of services.
 Please choose the appropriate service and then click on the green button to submit your concern online.